-I am not done yet in life.
-I will conquer these illnesses and I will still check off those goals that I want to accomplish.
-I will not let anything deter me from that.
+I’m not done yet in life.
+I will conquer these illnesses, and I will still check off the goals I want to accomplish.
+I will not let anything deter me from that, not even living with Ulcerative Colitis.
 In fact, I think being an entrepreneur is some days the thing that kept me going through all of this.

-One of my new goals is now to help support and give back to the Chrohn’s and Colitis Foundation (http://www.ccfa.org/) who is a non-profit organization dedicated to finding a cure for this horrible disease in which over 1.6 million Americans now struggle with.
+One of my new goals is to help support and give back to the Crohn’s and Colitis Foundation (http://www.ccfa.org/).
+This is an incredible non-profit organization dedicated to finding a cure for the 3.1 million who have Crohn’s, Ulcerative Colitis, and IBD.

 Don’t let anything hold you back from accomplishing what you want to achieve in life!
-Are you currently living with Ulcerative Colitis?
-I would love to hear your story below!
+Are you currently living with a chronic illness?
+I would love to hear your story below.